 One rationale as to why this combination of benefits exist, is that the natural caffeine in matcha tea leaves (around 1/3 of that in coffee) is balanced by the presence of the amino acid theanine.
 Theanine creates alpha waves in the brain which promote relaxation, and has also been shown to improve recollection and learning.
 Which may explain why many people feel energised and enlivened by a cup of matcha, without the headaches or jitters that can come with coffee.

 If you’re consuming matcha in the traditional way as a hot beverage, my favourite way to make it is to sieve 1/2 tsp of matcha into a mug.
 Pour over a little hot water (not boiling) and stir til the matcha is dissolved, then fill the rest of the cup up to 3/4 with more hot water.
-Top with around a 1/4 cup of your favourite plant-milk (I love my Almond, Coconut and Sesame milk recipe here in this, or otherwise organic soy milk), and add a dash of coconut sugar (here) or stevia (here) to sweeten.
+Top with around a 1/4 cup of your favourite plant-milk (I love my Almond, Coconut and Sesame milk recipe here in this, or otherwise organic soy milk), and add a dash of coconut sugar or stevia to sweeten.
 If you prefer a milkier latte, reduce the water to 2/3 of a cup, and top with 1/3 cup of warmed milk.
-You can skip the sweetener, but I like it with a little - it helps to balance the natural bitterness of the green tea and give a smoother creamier result.
-To keep it truly traditional, and to get a lovely foamy texture, you can also use a bamboo whisk (I love this one here).
+You can skip the sweetener, but I like it with a little – it helps to balance the natural bitterness of the green tea and give a smoother creamier result.
+To keep it truly traditional, and to get a lovely foamy texture, you can also use a bamboo whisk.

 Once you’ve added Matcha lattes to your morning routine you may be wondering how else you can utilise this gorgeous green superfood, and that’s where these delicious Matcha Chocolate Bars come in!
 Packed full of simple pantry ingredients (that we even had on holiday), they’re easy to make, store beautifully in the freezer, and make a delicious brain boosting afternoon tea snack.
 The flavour combination of matcha and chocolate is certainly somewhat quirkier than some of my other recipes, but if you already like matcha lattes or green tea, you will absolutely love these!